MicrosoftLearning/mslearn-cognitive-vision/instructions/07-exercise-train-custom-object-detection-model.md

     ![The Custom_Object_Detection_Labeling project is highlighted in the page breadcrumbs.](../media/07-aml-breadcrumbs-project-page.png)

 16. Next, you should review and approve the labels assigned to each image before generating a COCO file.
 The approval process allows you to check tags set by other taggers and either approve or reject them.
-Select the **Data** tab on the data-labeling project page to review the labels.
+Select the **Data** tab on the data-labeling project page.
+Then on the left-hand menu, select **Review labels**.

     ![The Data tab on the data-labeling project page is selected and highlighted.
 On the data tab, Review labels is selected and highlighted in the left-hand menu, and the approve button is highlighted for the image and tag.](../media/07-aml-data-review-labels.png)